Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 Left hand terms and right hand terms

 This example will strongly enforce the idea of a “left hand term” and a “right hand term.”
-Specifically, x, z, and v1 are left hand terms, and y, u, and v2 are right hand terms.
+Specifically, $x$, $z$, and $v_1$ are left hand terms, and $y$, $u$, and $v_2$ are right hand terms.

-Constructing Matrix A from left hand terms
+Constructing matrix $\mathbf{L}$ from left hand terms

 Our witness vector will be multiplied by this, so let’s define our witness vector to have the following layout: